Business Law Practice Group

 Owning and operating a business comes with great rewards but with that also inevitably comes certain risks.
 The hard work and equity put into the company does not need to be for not as certain protections are available under bankruptcy protection.
 Bankruptcy can be a distressing prospect; however, our business law team can make the entire process more comfortable.
 Whether you’re considering chapter 11 bankruptcy to reorganize the business with addressing poor debt / financing loans and/or business contracts or whether the desire is to liquidate the assets and dissolve the corporation via chapter 7 bankruptcy, our experienced lawyers can walk you through each stage, answer your questions, and fight for the best outcome for business.

 Business succession is often an area business owners think about least.
 Lifetime sales of the business or its assets; dissolution in which the business shuts its doors; or transfers of ownership at death are all avenues that exist for business succession.
-Perhaps you’re interested in selling your entire business to a third party or a relative, or maybe you want to pass the business to your son or daughter who works with you every day, or maybe you just want to close the doors and retire.
+Perhaps you’re interested in selling your entire business, or maybe you want to grow your business by acquiring competitors or a company in a new industry, maybe you simply want to close the doors and retire.
 Sodoma Law’s team of experienced Business Law attorneys will help you navigate every aspect of business succession, making sure you walk away from your business on your terms with the assets and protection you worked tirelessly for and deserve.